PracticeROM/gzinject/README.md

-  -p, --patch-file=patchfile   gzi file to use for applying patches (default: none) -c, --content=contentfile    the primary wii content file (default: 5) --dol-inject                 Binary data to inject into the emulator program, requires --dol-loading --iso-dol-path               For gamecube isos, path to the dol file inside the iso --dol-loading                The loading address for the binary specified by --dol-inject --dol-after                  After which patch file to inject the dol, default: after all patches
+  -p, --patch-file=patchfile   gzi file to use for applying patches (default: none) -c, --content=contentfile    the primary wii content file (default: 5) --dol-inject                 Binary data to inject into the emulator program, requires --dol-loading --dol-iso-path               For gamecube isos, path to the dol file inside the iso --dol-loading                The loading address for the binary specified by --dol-inject --dol-after                  After which patch file to inject the dol, default: after all patches
 ```